Stateline, Nevada: Attractions

-Stateline is home to four casino resorts: Bally's Lake Tahoe (formerly Caesars and MontBleu), Harrah's Lake Tahoe, Hard Rock Hotel & Casino Lake Tahoe (formerly Horizon), and Harveys Lake Tahoe.
+Stateline is home to four casino resorts: Bally's Lake Tahoe (formerly Caesars Tahoe and MontBleu), Caesars Republic Lake Tahoe (formerly Harveys), Golden Nugget Lake Tahoe (formerly Horizon and Hard Rock), and Harrah's Lake Tahoe.
 Until its closure on April 14, 2020, the Lakeside Inn catered to locals and modest gamblers.

 Many of the hotels in the neighboring city of South Lake Tahoe, California, organize buses to take residents to the casinos in Stateline.
-Stateline and South Lake Tahoe are effectively a single settlement, with the state line intersecting with U.S. Route 50 immediately after the Harrah's and Harvey's casinos.
+Stateline and South Lake Tahoe are effectively a single settlement, with the state line intersecting with U.S. Route 50 immediately after the Caesars Republic and Harrah's casinos.
 As commercial gambling establishments are illegal in California unless built on Indian reservations, the casinos are extremely popular with California residents due to their strategic location right on the state line.

 The Edgewood Tahoe Resort golf course lies along the Lake Tahoe shoreline.
 The Heavenly Mountain Resort ski area is on the California–Nevada border.

 Another well-known feature of Stateline is Kingsbury Grade, which runs up and over a mountain pass, rising from Lake Tahoe and dropping down to the Carson Valley on the other side.
 Most of Stateline's residential and seasonal accommodation, amenities and services are located on or near Kingsbury Grade.
 The route can be difficult in the winter months and snow chains are essential during this time.
 Larger vehicles are required to allow traffic to pass when five or more vehicles are queued behind them.

+Another new attraction is the brand-new Tahoe Blue Event Center, an arena that plays host to many events and is home to the Tahoe Knight Monsters hockey team of the ECHL.